zenithM110/anchor/README.md

 The below instructions are assuming that `python` refers to Python 3.\*.
 If `python` still refers to a decrepit Python 2.\*, please replace `python` with `python3` and `pip` with `pip3`.

+Before installing `anchor`, you will need to set the `AIRES_RUN_DIR` environment variable telling `zhaires.py` (the low-level Aires wrapper package) where to store the Aires/ZHAireS output files.
+Each simulated shower is created in its own directory under `AIRES_RUN_DIR` with the name of the Aires task.

+    $ export AIRES_RUN_DIR=<path to directory with decent storage capacity>

+This should be added to your `.{bash,zsh,fish,tcsh,c}rc` file if you plan on regularly using `anchor` or `zhaires.py`.

 The recommended method of installation is to first clone the package

     # git clone https://github.com/rprechelt/anchor